 8. Regular dental check-ups

-It’s imperative that you visit your dentist at least twice a year for a proper check-up.
-Now, when you’re there, Johnson suggests you ask your dentist to evaluate the following areas:
+You must visit your dentist at least twice a year for a proper check-up.
+Now that you’re there, Johnson suggests asking your dentist to evaluate the following areas:

-• Bleeding gums: Bleeding gums are caused by the buildup of plaque on your gums, which can lead to gingivitis (inflamed gums) and, if left untreated, lead to periodontitis – a gum and jaw bone disease.
+- Bleeding gums: Bleeding gums are caused by the buildup of plaque on your gums, which can lead to gingivitis (inflamed gums) and, if left untreated, lead to periodontitis – a gum and jawbone disease.
 Johnson claims that his dentists tested his gums for proficiency in bleeding by poking them, and successfully failing at making them bleed.
-This seems a bit extreme because if you were suffering from bleeding gums, it would be quite evident because your gums would look swollen, reddish, and start to bleed once you brushed your teeth or even bit into food.
+This seems a bit extreme because if you were suffering from bleeding gums, it would be quite evident.
+After all, your gums would look swollen, reddish, and start to bleed once you brush your teeth or even bite into food.

 Read More About Bryan Johnson’s Anti-Aging Habits